Music production concepts and techniques are a lot and some times distinguishing between two or more may be a challenge especially for a beginner.

 Saturation is a type of distortion because it uses aspects of distortion to bring harmonics and warmth into a signal.

-Distortion is the result of a signal’s gain being raised above 0db.
+Distortion is the result of a signal’s gain being raised above its volume capacity.